Search

 This guide will use two types of servers:

-• Controller server - Server where Varnish Controller specific components.
+• Controller server - Server for specific components of Varnish Controller

-• Varnish server - Server for Varnish Cache and Varnish Controller Agent.
+• Varnish server - Server for the Varnish Cache and Varnish Controller Agent

 The installation of all components can be performed on one server for testing.
 The recommended setup is to have at least one controller server and a separate varnish server for each Varnish/Agent instance.

-Since all Varnish Controller components can scale horizontally, there can be more than one controller server, but in order to make this guide simple, it only aims for one controller server.
+Since all Varnish Controller components can scale horizontally, there can be more than one controller server, but to make this guide simple, it only aims for one controller server.

 Step 1: Set up the repository for Varnish Controller